Elizabeth Johnson Art Glass Logo

 Sterling Silver

-Triple Red Raspberry Necklace on 14/20 Gold-Filled
+Triple Red Raspberry Necklace on Sterling Silver with Swarovski Crystals

 Triple Red Raspberry Necklace